castle-engine/not-quake/README.md

 Platforms (using GitHub actions to build everywhere):

-- Linux: client and server
+- Linux: client and server.

-- Windows: client and server
+- Windows: client and server.

-- macOS: client (TODO mouse look) and server
+- macOS: client and server.
+But note that there are some critical issues with macOS client: mouse look is broken (see TODO section below).

-- Android: client (TODO but input and connectivity broken)
+- Android: client.
+But note that there are some critical issues with Android version: it cannot connect (ERNLHost, "Empty Socket" error -- likely on RNL side), also not optimal UI on mobile (see TODO section below).

 Server can run on any plaform and accept connection from client from any platform.
 I.e. you can run server on Linux and connect from any platform -- Linux, Windows etc.